DePauw University: Institutes and programs

 Since 2007, the Prindle Institute has served as a place for reflection, discussion, and education.
 Prindle sponsors events related to ethics and provides opportunities for students, faculty, and staff to engage in discussions.
 The institute also publishes ethics related content through The Prindle Post and the Examining Ethics podcast.

 DePauw University has one of the oldest private institutions for post-secondary music instruction in the country.
 Founded in 1884, the school has about 100 students.
-The student-to-teacher ratio is 5:1 with an average class size of 13 students.
+The student-to-teacher ratio is 10:1 with 71 per cent of classes having fewer than 20 students.
 The Institute of Music is housed inside the Green Center for Performing Arts (GCPA), constructed in 2007, which integrated and replaced parts of the former structure.
 The Institute of Music grants Bachelor of Arts as well as Bachelor of Musical Arts degrees.
 The latter allows students to add an emphasis on the music business.
 Effective 2024, School of Music was renamed the "Institute of Music" under the newly launched "Creative School".
 The name change does not impact accreditation.

-Since 1919, the Rector Scholar Program has recognized DePauw students of exceptional scholarship and character.
-To be named a Rector Scholar is to join a prestigious tradition of more than 4,000 graduates strong.
-Rector Scholarships are offered to the top academic applicants offered admission to DePauw.
+Since 1919, the Rector Scholar Program has recognized DePauw students for academic achievement and character.
+More than 4,000 students have been named Rector Scholars.
+It is offered to the top academic applicants offered admission to DePauw.
 A limited number of full-tuition Presidential Rector Scholarships are available.